 Don't rent a two-door hatchback, and hope to get a Toyota 4-Runner.
 You will be sadly disappointed.
 You could potentially even get the upgrade for a small fee or even free, but only if you are nice.
 Rental agents are people too.
 Treat them nicely, and they will treat you nicely.

 Friends of mine rented a Toyota Rav4 for their visit to Iceland.
 They got upgraded to a Toyota Land Cruiser and said that the bigger vehicle was far more capable in the terrain.
 But aren't you travelling on real roads?
 Well, yes.....and no. How adventurous are you?
 More on that ahead.

 There are a few ways to camp when you visit Iceland.
 Let's talk about the rules first.

-If you are tenting you can set up a tent for one night on any uncultivated public land.
+If you are tenting, you are allowed to set up a tent for one night on any uncultivated public land.
 You would need permission from the owner to camp on any private or farmland.

-In the southern part of Iceland it is illegal to camp outside a designated campsites.
+In the southern part of Iceland, it is illegal to camp outside designated campsites.
 (Regardless if you are in a tent).
 This also goes for any of Iceland's three National Parks.
 Camping must be within designated campsites.

 When you are camping with a camper van or anything of the sort, you must camp in designated campsites.

 If you aren't interested in camping on public land, are camping with a camper, or are looking for a designated campsite, there are many places to camp for a fee.